-- The City has a program for maintaining and inspecting catch basins with the most recent inspections and maintenance occurring in the fall and winter of 2021. - The City has completed a site assessment of City facilities, including the fire station, the police station, the public works facility, and the water reservoir and pump station. - The City inspects City owned stormwater treatment facilities and has adapted inspections and inspection criteria as identified in the 2014 SWMMWW. - The City has trained employees whose construction, operations or maintenance job functions may impact stormwater quality in the implementation of BMPs that will reduce or eliminate pollution from entering the MS4 from City facilities or operations. - The City has established maintenance standards that are as protective as those specified in the 2014 SWMMWW.
+- The City has a program for maintaining and inspecting catch basins with the most recent inspections and maintenance occurring in the fall and winter of 2022. - The City has completed a site assessment of City facilities, including the fire station, the police station, the public works facility, and the water reservoir and pump station. - The City inspects City owned stormwater treatment facilities and has adapted inspections and inspection criteria as identified in the 2019 SWMMWW. - The City has trained employees whose construction, operations or maintenance job functions may impact stormwater quality in the implementation of BMPs that will reduce or eliminate pollution from entering the MS4 from City facilities or operations. - The City has established maintenance standards that are as protective as those specified in the 2019 SWMMWW.

-- The City is reviewing the maintenance standards specified in the 2019 SWMMWW. - The City performs maintenance within required timeframes when an inspection identifies an exceedance of the maintenance standard.
+- The City performs maintenance within required timeframes when an inspection identifies an exceedance of the maintenance standard.
 For each exceedance of the required timeframe, the City will document the circumstances and how they were beyond the City's control. - The City annually inspects all municipally owned or operated permanent stormwater treatment and flow control facilities and maintains facilities according to the adopted maintenance standards. - The City performs maintenance on City ponds and BMPs within required timeframes when an inspection identifies a maintenance standard has been exceeded.
-If the City does not perform maintenance within the required timeframe, the City will document the circumstances and how they were beyond their control, and will submit documentation to DOE. - After major storm events (classified as a 10-year storm), the City conducts spot checks of potentially damaged stormwater facilities. - The City implements practices to reduce stormwater impacts associated with runoff from streets, parking lots, roads or highways owned or maintained by the City, and road maintenance activities conducted by the City. - Procedures are in place to reduce pollutants in discharges from all lands owned or maintained by the City and subject to this Permit, including but not limited to: parks, open space, road right-of-way, maintenance yards, and stormwater treatment and flow control facilities.
-Procedures include: - o Proper application of fertilizer, pesticides, and herbicides - Sediment and erosion control (the City has three CESCLs on staff) - Proper landscape maintenance and vegetation disposal - Proper trash management - Proper maintenance and cleaning of City buildings - City employees, whose construction, operations or maintenance job functions may impact stormwater quality, receive training on an asneeded basis. - SWPPPs are in place for all heavy equipment maintenance or storage yards, and material storage facilities owned or operated by the City in areas subject to this Permit that are not required to have coverage under the Industrial Stormwater General Permit.
-The latest update to the SWPPP for the Public Works Maintenance Facility was completed in November, 2019. - Tracking and documentation methods, along with procedures associated with inspection, maintenance or repair activities, are being utilized by City staff. - The washing of City vehicles and large equipment is performed at the City's equipment washing facility at the City's maintenance site.
-Staff using the facility is trained prior to use in accordance with standard operating procedures for the facility.
+If the City does not perform maintenance within the required timeframe, the City will document the circumstances and how they were beyond their control and will submit documentation to DOE. - After major storm events (classified as a 10-year storm), the City conducts spot checks of potentially damaged stormwater facilities. - Private stormwater facilities can receive utility credits for documentation of maintenance and inspections. - The City implements practices to reduce stormwater impacts associated with runoff from streets, parking lots, roads or highways owned or maintained by the City, and road maintenance activities conducted by the City. - Procedures are in place to reduce pollutants in discharges from all lands owned or maintained by the City and subject to this Permit, including but not limited to: parks, open space, road right-of-way, maintenance yards, and stormwater treatment and flow control facilities.
+Procedures include: - o Proper application of fertilizer, pesticides, and herbicides - Sediment and erosion control (the City has seven CESCLs on staff) - Proper landscape maintenance and vegetation disposal - Proper trash management - Proper maintenance and cleaning of City buildings - City employees, whose construction, operations, or maintenance job functions may impact stormwater quality, receive training on an asneeded basis and have access to documentation of policies/procedures/practices for O&M on City network. - SWPPPs are in place for all heavy equipment maintenance or storage yards, and material storage facilities owned or operated by the City in areas subject to this Permit that are not required to have coverage under the Industrial Stormwater General Permit.
+The latest update to the SWPPP for the Public Works Maintenance Facility was completed in November, 2022. - Tracking and documentation methods, along with procedures associated with inspection, maintenance, or repair activities, are being utilized by City staff. - The washing of City vehicles and large equipment is performed at the City's equipment washing facility at the City's maintenance site.
+Staff using the facility are trained prior to use in accordance with standard operating procedures for the facility.